With everything from thrilling outdoor sports activities to modernly chic shopping hot-spots, Butler County has something for visitors of every age!

 Shandon is filled with off the beaten path activities for everyone in the family to enjoy including many annual events throughout the year.
 Christmas in the Country, an annual Welsh Christmas celebration is held in downtown Shandon and features Welsh traditions and holiday cheer.
 The Strawberry Festival in Shandon is an annual festival featuring a Welsh dinner, Welsh harp music, and an antique tractor show!

-Okeana and Shandon are quaint and quiet communities that make them perfect destinations for a well-deserved couples retreat away from the hustle and bustle of a busy city.
+Okeana and Shandon are quaint and quiet communities, located in the Western area of Butler County, that make them perfect destinations for a well-deserved couples retreat away from the hustle and bustle of a busy city.
 Explore the history and heritage of Okeana and Shandon while enjoying the company of the friendly locals and their families.